 Contact us today

 We offer a unique approach to medical malpractice cases.
-At Schlender-Brown PLLC, not only do we have over 50 years' experience, but we combine the unique background of a licensed physician and practicing attorney.
+Attorney Joseph F. Brown combines the unique background of a licensed physician and practicing attorney.
 A free case evaluation gives you the opportunity to speak to an attorney risk-free, and see if you may have a case.
 Patients have rights.
-Protect yours and contact Schlender-Brown PLLC today.
+Protect yours and contact us today.